-The highest ranking stallion in a band does most of the breeding as it is the first to secure access to a receptive female and the first to displace a female from another band.
+The highest-ranking stallion in a band does most of the breeding, because it is the first to secure access to a receptive female and the first to displace a female from another band.
 In the absence of conception, horses cycle every 21 days during the spring and summer.
-There are 3 phases of sexual behavior in horses: courtship, mating, and post-mating behavior.
-During courtship the stallion will approach the mare, prance, sniff the mare, nuzzle her, and groom her.
-The mare may squeal, kick, or move away to show the stallion that she is not ready, or she may stand still, deviate her tail, and urinate, leading the stallion to mount her.
-Pasture breeding can achieve 100% success rates, compared to 50–60% for “in hand” or controlled breeding.
-This is probably due to familiarity between the horses, higher fertility of the mare, and less aggression between horses.
+There are three phases of sexual behavior in horses: courtship, mating, and postmating behavior.
+During courtship the stallion will approach the mare, prance, sniff her, nuzzle her, and groom her.
+The mare may squeal, kick, or move away to show the stallion she is not ready, or she may stand still, deviate her tail, and urinate, leading the stallion to mount her.
+Pasture breeding can achieve 100% success rates, versus 50%–60% for “in hand” or controlled breeding.
+This is probably because of familiarity between the horses, higher fertility of the mare, and less aggression between horses.

-Ovulation usually takes place 36 hr prior to the ending of estrous behavior.
-Gestation lasts 315–365 days with an average of 340 days.
+Ovulation usually occurs 36 hr before estrous behavior ends.
+Gestation lasts 315–365 days, with an average of 340 days.
 Factors that affect gestation length include nutrition, time of year (shorter time for late summer breeding), and gender (slightly longer for colts).
 Mares usually deliver at night, even when provided with artificial light.
-Bonding between mare and foal takes place in the first 24 hr.
+Bonding between mare and foal occurs in the first 24 hr.
 Most nursing behavior is initiated by the foal and terminated by the mare, especially in the first month.

-During the first month of life, foals show maximal dependence on their mothers and have minimal contact with other horses.
+During the first month of life, foals show maximal dependence on their dams and have minimal contact with other horses.
 They spend most of the time resting near the dam.
 The socialization period is 2–3 mo of age; the foal starts playing with other foals and explores its environment.
 It is important to provide gentle handling during the first 42 days of life.
-At this time snapping (teeth clapping) peaks.
-This is a behavior shown by foals toward adults, presumably to reduce aggression.
+At this time, snapping (teeth clapping) peaks.
+This is a behavior shown by foals toward adult horses, presumably to reduce aggression.
 It may also be a displacement nursing behavior, such as air nursing.
 Snapping is not the same behavior as smacking, which is an aggressive behavior or threat.
 Allogrooming also peaks at this time.

-From 4 mo of age the foal starts developing independent relationships and spends more time in adult maintenance behaviors such as grazing and resting while standing.
+From 4 mo of age, the foal starts developing independent relationships and spends more time in adult maintenance behaviors such as grazing and resting while standing.
 There are sex differences in play; colts mount more and fight more than fillies, who focus on grooming and running.
-Colts will groom only fillies, while fillies will groom both sexes.
+Colts groom only fillies, while fillies groom both sexes.